Krzyzyk33/CMD-AI-LOADER/README.md

 ### OR

-1.Go to Discussions.
+1. Go to Discussions.
-2.write your suggestions in the How To Help category.
+2. write your suggestions in the How To Help category.

 Every contribution is appreciated!